 Clarity and uniformity in defining these infections are important.
 At present, invasive fungal infection is mainly diagnosed by grading mode[1].
-The diagnostic basis is composed of four parts: host (risk) factors, clinical evidence, mycological evidence and histopathological evidence[1].
-The diagnostic level can be divided into three grades: definite diagnosis, clinical diagnosis and suspected diagnosis[1].
+The diagnostic basis is composed of four parts: Host (risk) factors, clinical evidence, mycological evidence, and histopathological evidence[1].
+The diagnostic level can be divided into three grades: Definite diagnosis, clinical diagnosis, and suspected diagnosis[1].
 Diagnostic criteria are shown in Tables 1-3[1].
 Infections caused by Pneumocystis jirovec are not included.
-The criteria for definite diagnosis, clinical diagnosis (Tables 1 and 2)[1] include indirect tests, whereas the level of suspected diagnosis (Table 3)[1] include fungal etiology, although mycological evidence is lacking.
+The criteria for definite diagnosis and clinical diagnosis (Tables 1 and 2)[1] include indirect tests, whereas the level of suspected diagnosis (Table 3)[1] include fungal etiology, although mycological evidence is lacking.
 These definitions have been adopted by most practice guidelines for IFD.
-The most commonly identified fungal species associated with IFD are Candida species, Aspergillus, Cryptococcus and Pneumocystis[20].
+The most commonly identified fungal species associated with IFD are Candida species, Aspergillus, Cryptococcus, and Pneumocystis[20].
 This case accorded with the grade of suspected diagnosis according to this standard.
-As there was no etiological basis, Caspofungin, with relatively few side effects was given.
-In this case, Caspofungin was given first and then combined with Voriconazole, Voriconazole is the preferred antifungal drug for empirical antifungal therapy[21].
-Unfortunately, the patient's condition has not been effectively controlled, and fever occurred (the body temperature rose to 40 degrees Celsius).
+As there was no etiological basis, Caspofungin with relatively few side effects was given.
+In this case, Caspofungin was given first and then combined with Voriconazole.
+Voriconazole is the preferred antifungal drug for empirical antifungal therapy[21].
+Unfortunately, the patient's condition was not effectively controlled, and fever occurred (the body temperature rose to 40° C).
 At this point, lymph nodes biopsy was again carried out, revealing lymph node mycosis.
 The diagnosis of fungal infection was clear, but empirical antifungal therapy was ineffective.
-At this point, Amphotericin B was resolutely replaced for treatment.
-The patient eventually recovered.
-However, due to technical limitations, we failed to clear the specific type of the fungal infections, detection and characterization of drug resistance in vitro could assist clinicians to select the best antifungal regimen[8], evidence supports therapeutic drug monitoring to optimize clinical efficacy[22,23], these will be the directions of our further efforts in the future.
+At this point, Amphotericin B was resolutely replaced for treatment, and the patient eventually recovered.
+However, due to technical limitations, we failed to clear the specific type of the fungal infection.
+Detection and characterization of drug resistance in vitro could assist clinicians to select the best antifungal regimen[8].
+Evidence supports therapeutic drug monitoring to optimize clinical efficacy[22,23], and our future research efforts will focus on optimization this strategy.

-Invasive fungal infections are characterized by insidious onset, lack of specificity of symptoms.
-Early neglect can cause the delay of diagnosis and treatment, resulting in critical illness and life threatening.
-Therefore, effective antifungal therapy should be carried out in time once the definite diagnosis/clinical diagnosis is confirmed, and empirical antifungal therapy should also be carried out in the early stage for patients of suspected diagnosis with unclear pathogens.
-When empiric antifungal therapy is ineffective, change the antifungal drugs decisively.
-The patient eventually recovered and discharged from the hospital, benefiting from early and timely empirical antifungal treatment, although ineffective, but winning the time and opportunity for the latter irrigation of changing antifungal drugs.
+IFDs are characterized by insidious onset and lack of specificity of symptoms.
+Early neglect can cause delay of diagnosis and treatment, resulting in critical illness and life threatening complications.
+Therefore, effective antifungal therapy should be carried out once the definite diagnosis/clinical diagnosis is confirmed, and empirical antifungal therapy should also be carried out in the early stage for patients of suspected diagnosis with unclear pathogens.
+When empiric antifungal therapy is ineffective, it is important to change the antifungal drugs decisively.
+The patient eventually recovered and was discharged from the hospital, benefiting from early and timely empirical antifungal treatment, although ineffective, but winning the time and opportunity for the latter irrigation of changing antifungal drugs.

 In summary, invasive mycosis is a common medical problem in the world.
 The positive rate of lymph node biopsy is not high.
-Once invasive fungal infection occurs, it is often accompanied by severe condition, long course, high medical cost and poor prognosis, In addition, IFD has been shown to have a substantial financial burden to the health care system[24,25].
-Therefore, multi-stage and multi-site lymph node biopsy is the key to the diagnosis of the disease.
-Timely and effective antifungal treatment is fundamental of the disease.
+Once invasive fungal infection occurs, it is often accompanied by severe condition, long course, high medical cost, and poor prognosis.
+In addition, IFD has been shown to be a substantial financial burden to the health care system[24,25].
+Therefore, multi-stage and multi-site lymph node biopsies are the key to the diagnosis of the disease.
+Timely and effective antifungal treatment is essential for curing the disease.